 Who are the trainers?

-The Atlanta Junior Roller Derby skaters are trained by a team of coaches and top skaters who are or were former rollergirls from such leagues as the Atlanta Rollergirls, Classic City Rollergirls, and other surrounding Georgia leagues.
-Each trainer is a proven expert in flat track roller derby and has undergone a thorough background check and completed a Protect Youth Sports training workshop.
+The Atlanta Junior Roller Derby skaters are trained by a team of trainers, coaches, skaters, and roller derby experts from such leagues as the Atlanta Rollergirls, Classic City Rollergirls, and other surrounding Georgia leagues.
+Each trainer is a proven expert in flat track roller derby and has undergone a thorough background check.
 And most of all, they love working with kids.